RohitDhankar/cv2020/README_nvidia_ubuntu_largeDisplay.md

 - Link to own YouTubeVideo - https://www.youtube.com/watch?v=ABIVvn93ido&feature=youtu.be
 - Links Refered for Solution - https://askubuntu.com/a/1175928/958183

-> I read through link above and reasiled - that maybe the NVIDIA drivers need an Install .
+> I read through link above and realized - that maybe NVIDIA drivers need an Install .
 After the fresh install rebooted system - all ok as of now need to read through CRASH reports .
+Bottom of this file - apport retrace of the crash reports.
 #

 > Seen below output of - xrandr , now and earlier - am checking on the crash reports - may update this README.